Moving to Switzerland

 When we asked expats and global nomads about the quality of medical care in Switzerland, they replied:

 "Health Insurance is mandatory but privately paid by the insured.
 Cost is regulated for basic requirements but supplemental is at providers discretion.
-Can be expensive," commented one expat who moved to Lausanne.
+Can be expensive," said one expat living in Lausanne, Switzerland.

 "Switzerland has a highly developed healthcare system that provides excellent medical services.
 The country has a comprehensive network of public and private hospitals, clinics, and medical centers that offer a wide range of medical services.
 Swiss doctors are highly trained and experienced in providing quality medical care.
 The country also has a well-developed system of health insurance that covers most medical expenses.
-In addition, Switzerland has a number of specialized medical centers that provide specialized treatments and services," said one expat.
+In addition, Switzerland has a number of specialized medical centers that provide specialized treatments and services," offered one expat living in Switzerland.

 About the Author